WORK IN PROGRESS

 Attribution

-Parts of this workshop were adapted from and inspired by content from The Carpentries Data Carpentry lessons on Genomics.
+Parts of this workshop were re-used or adapted from The Carpentries Data Carpentry lessons on Genomics.

 All Carpentries instructional material is made available under the Creative Commons Attribution license CC BY 4.0.
 The material in this workshop is not endorsed by the Carpentries and has been adapted by Genomics Aotearoa for our own teaching purposes.